pysofia/SoFIA/README.md

 ## Citing SoFIA methodologies++
 Please cite the following PhD thesis when mentioning methodologies and applications in SoFIA in your own papers.

-* del Val, A. [Bayesian calibration and assessment of gas-surface interaction models and experiments in atmospheric entry plasmas]
-<br>Institut Polytechnique de Paris/VKI, 2021.
+* del Val, A., Bayesian calibration and assessment of gas-surface interaction models and experiments in atmospheric entry plasmas, Institut Polytechnique de Paris/VKI, 2021.

 **Bibtex**
 ```bibtex